xRahul/wedding-planner-app/README.md

 ## 🎯 Overview

 This is a full-featured wedding planning application built with React 18 (via CDN), designed specifically for North Indian weddings.
-It runs entirely in the browser with local storage and optional Neon Postgres database sync.
+It runs entirely in the browser with local storage.

 ## ✨ Key Features